Main

 Please refer to the links below for more information on Mitsui's Sustainability Management Framework and the activities of the Sustainability Committee.

-ESG Risk Management
+Sustainability Risk Management

-For projects in which we invest that are considered to be highly relevant to our responsibility to our customers (food, pharmaceuticals, etc.), we carry out ESG risk assessments, formulate improvement plans when necessary, and conduct risk management.
+For projects in which we invest that are considered to be highly relevant to our responsibility to our customers (food, pharmaceuticals, etc.), we carry out sustainability risk assessments, formulate improvement plans when necessary, and conduct risk management.

-ESG Risk Management
+Sustainability Risk Management

 Promotion System for Responsible Advertising and Marketing